 First, mount a refocusing unit [2] to the active objective socket of a Nikon TiE inverted microscope.
 Then (as shown in Figure S3A) fasten the optical power sensor (Thorlabs S120VC) between the upper and lower optical power sensor adaptors (MicroscopeAdaptorLowerPart and MicroscopeAdaptorUpperPart, respectively) and mount the resulting assembly on the refocusing unit.
 Then connect the Thorlabs power sensor to a Thorlabs power meter (PM100D), which should be connected to a computer running Thorlabs Optical Power Monitor Version 1.1 software.

 Mount a Nunc 96 well optical-bottom plate to the microscope stage (Figure S3B).
 Then mount the optoPlate upside-down on top of the 96 well plate via the optoPlateToNunc265300_Top adaptor.
 The optoPlate should be positioned so that well A1 of the optoPlate is positioned over well A12 of the 96 well plate.
 Plug in the optoPlate and connect it to a computer via the USB cable.
+To finish preparing the microscope for calibration, adjust its focus knob to raise the optical power sensor until it nearly touches the 96 well plate.
+Note the z-position of the stage and use it for all future measurements (we always use a z-position of 4000 μm).
+This approach allows consistent micron level precision when setting the distance between the optical power sensor and optoPlate.

 Flash the initial set of calibration values to the optoPlate by running the MATLAB script ‘flash_calibration.m’ and selecting the file ‘cal_round_0’ at the prompt.
 This sets the initial calibration value of each LED to 255.

-Measure the brightness of the LEDs by using the programmable microscope stage to raster the optical power sensor across the 96 well plate:
+Making sure that the optical power meter is set to measure the appropriate wavelength for each set of LEDs, measure the brightness of the LEDs by using the programmable microscope stage to raster the optical power sensor across the 96 well plate:

 Flash the first checkerboard illumination pattern to the optoPlate by running ‘FlashExperiment.m’ and selecting ‘CHECKER01.mat’ when prompted.
-Then unplug the right LEDs so that only the left LEDs of every other well are active.
+Then unplug the power cable for the right LEDs so that only the left LEDs of every other well are active.
 Start recording irradiance measurements with the power meter software, then have the microscope stage raster through the 96 well plate, pausing at each well for 3 s (Figure 1A).
 We did this via a NIS Elements JOBs module program.
 Save these measurements as ‘ROUND01_LED01_CHECKER01.csv’; they should resemble the signals depicted in Figure 1B.

-Unplug the left LEDs and plug in the right LEDs, then record LED irradiance measurements as described in step 4a.
+Unplug the power cable for the left LEDs and plug in the power cable for the right LEDs, then record LED irradiance measurements as described in step 4a.
 Save these measurements as ‘ROUND01_LED02_CHECKER01.csv’.

 Flash the second checkerboard illumination pattern to the optoPlate by running ‘flash_experiment.m’ and selecting ‘CHECKER02.mat’ when prompted.
-Record the LED irradiance measurements as described above and save them as ‘ROUND01_LED02_CHECKER01.csv’.
+Record the LED irradiance measurements for both sets of LEDs as described above and save them as ‘ROUND01_LED01_CHECKER02.csv’ and ‘ROUND01_LED02_CHECKER02.csv’.